Morvie/Documentation/Documents/GDPR-documentation.md

 In order to apply the GDPR laws into our system to make it GDPR-proof, the following activities have been undertaken:

 * Personal data can be managed by the owner of the data:

+### Counterpart of using Relational databases.

+When using Relational databases primarly for this application the Partion tollerance type of databases where not used.
+However for the future expansion I might consider using this type of databases, such as `MongoDB` and `Cassandra` which are NoSQL databases.
+Why?
+The reason behind this has to do with `scalability and application up-time.`

 ### Regular Backups of data